-How Much Does It Cost to Run Home Server / NAS?
+How Much Does It Cost to Run a Home Server / NAS?

 A NAS or home server earns its keep 24/7 — at 60 watts around the clock, it costs more per year than most TVs.
 At the US-average rate of 16.5¢/kWh, running a home server costs about $7.22/month ($86.62/year) at typical use.
 Adjust the watts, hours, and your rate below for your exact number.